3 min read

 2. Identify "A" products (those that represent 80% of revenue) and "B" products.

-Focus your efforts at over-serving your “A” customers and shift your time and energy away from the small and costly “B” customers that simply drain your profits.
+Focus your efforts on over-serving your “A” customers and shift your time and energy away from the small and costly “B” customers that simply drain your profits.
 You will wind up with fewer, better customers and a good profile for what new “A” customers look like as you grow.

 Profits